-The Myth: "I can not have a baby because I have HIV."
+The Myth: "I cannot have a baby because I have HIV."

 The Myth: "It is OK to have unprotected sex if both partners have HIV."

 The Reality: Unprotected sex between two people living with HIV can lead one or both of them to be infected with a different strain or type of HIV.
 This is often called reinfection or superinfection.
 This can happen even when the partner you are with now is the person who originally infected you with HIV.
 HIV changes differently in each person's body over time.
 So the strain your partner had originally may not be the strain he or she has now.
 Different strains of HIV can be drug-resistant , which makes it hard for your treatment to work and for you to stay healthy.
-Practicing safer sex protects you from reinfection and infection with other STDs.
+Practicing safer sex protects you from reinfection and infection with other STIs.

 The Myth: "Clinical trials are unsafe.
 If I enroll in a study, I will not be allowed to leave it if I do not like it."

 The Reality: You are always in control.
 You can quit any study you participate in at any time for any reason.
 Some people have heard about the Tuskegee Syphilis Study, which was conducted before the government established strong ethical guidelines for how clinical trials should be done.
 The US government now has strict rules and regulations that all researchers must follow to protect participants in clinical trials.
 Clinical trials in other countries are subject to the rules and regulations set up by their countries' governments.
 In addition, all countries are subject to the rules set forth in the International Guidelines for Biomedical Research Involving Human Subjects, which is developed by the Council for International Organizations of Medical Sciences (CIOMS) in collaboration with the World Health Organization (WHO).
-For more information, see The Well Project's articles on clinical trials .
+For more information, see our fact sheet on clinical trials .

 Myths about HIV are very harmful.
 They can cause you to be afraid of something that is not dangerous.
 And they can make you feel like something is not dangerous when it really is!